-2.4.7 ALLOCATION PHASE: AD-HOC REQUESTS (RC) (RUNNING TIMETABLE PROCESS)
+G. ALLOCATION PHASE: AD-HOC REQUESTS (RC) (RUNNING TIMETABLE PROCESS)

-- Collect, check and review all requests for RC - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonized border times), ask for correction. - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated
+- □ Collect, check and review all requests for RC including error fixing when possible - □ Create a register of the applications and keep it up-to-date - □ Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of non-consistent offers (e.g. non-harmonized border times), ask for correction. - □ Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - □ Keep the RC catalogue updated

-2.4.8 PATH REGISTER
+2.4.1 PATH REGISTER